 banner that include the 50th anniversary logo, all four wilderness-management agency shields, and says "Walk for Wilderness" at the top (see more information above under "Banners").

-A limited number of Kleen Kanteen water bottles
+A limited number of Klean Kanteen water bottles

 Wilderness Ranger Cookbook

 In 1990, the Forest Service produced the first-ever Wilderness Ranger Cookbook.
 For the 50th anniversary, the cookbook will be redone and expanded to include recipes from all four wilderness management agencies, from any wilderness ranger, wilderness volunteer or resource specialist who works in congressionally designated wilderness.
 Cooksbooks will be sold beginning in the fall of 2014 and at the National Wilderness Conference.